volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ---
-title: My way of looking for the perfect React architecture
+title: My Way Of Looking For The Perfect React Architecture
 tag:
   - React
 popular: true